 - The quota per nation is max.
 4 (four) U14 and 6 (six) U16 resulting in the total number of max.
 10 competing athletes per nation.
 No more than 4 (four) athletes of the same gender may be registered within each category.
 The organising nation is entitled to a double quota that is maximum 20 competing athletes.
-In case of events within multiple races the quota is for the event and not for the race. - Under normal circumstances, the max. number of competing athletes must not exceed 140 per category and gender. - Pursuant to Rules of the FIS Points, the organising nation may register more than the double quota of participants other nations may also register more than the double quota, by invitation. - If the organising nation is unable to fill their legitimate quota other nations may be invited to participate with a double quota, at the invitation of the organising nation.
+In case of events within multiple races the quota is for the event and not for the race. - Under normal circumstances, the max. number of competing athletes must not exceed 140 per category and gender. - Pursuant to Rules of the FIS Alpine Points, the organising nation may register more than the double quota of participants other nations may also register more than the double quota, by invitation. - If the organising nation is unable to fill their legitimate quota other nations may be invited to participate with a double quota, at the invitation of the organising nation.

-608.6 Allotment into groups and start order
+608.5 Allotment into groups and start order

 - In each group each participating nation is allotted one starting place max. - If more than 15 nations have registered, the following principles apply: - > Group 1: The first group will contain one athlete from each nation registered.
 Each nation is allotted one start place only. - > Group 2 3 4: Same as group 1. - > Last group: The last group consists of athletes from the organising nation, with its double quota.
-If the total number of competing athletes is thereby exceeded, a separate last group will be formed, using the same procedure as in Group 1. - 608.6.3 In U16 U14 races with few participants (see art.
-608.5.4), the draw follows the principles described for the double quota of organising nations. - The team leaders are responsible for the identification of participants in each group. - 608.6.5 Each group is drawn separately - Start order 2nd runs The best 30 of the 1st run start in the reversed order.
+If the total number of competing athletes is thereby exceeded, a separate last group will be formed, using the same procedure as in Group 1.

+- 608.5.3 In U16 U14 races with few participants (see art.
+608.5.4), the draw follows the principles described for the double quota of organising nations. - The team leaders are responsible for the identification of participants in each group. - 608.5.5 Each group is drawn separately - 608.5.6 Start order 2nd runs The best 30 of the 1st run start in the reversed order. - Specific starting orders approved by the Youth and Children's Sub-Committee can be used and sent with the invitation by each Organising Committee.

-608.7 U16 - U14 Events
+608.6 U16 - U14 Events

-- 608.7.1 U16 U14 Events may include Slalom, Giant Slalom, Super-G, Parallel, and Kombi events and may also have a team competition. - 608.7.2 Except where noted in ICR 608 for Youth the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 and U16.
+- 608.6.1 U16 U14 events may include Slalom, Giant Slalom, Super-G, Parallel, Kombi events, team competition and Alpine Team Event. - 608.6.2 Except where noted in ICR 608 for Youth the Alpine Rules in ICR are to be followed. - Team competitions may be conducted for U14 and U16.
 Such team competitions should be described as "Specifications for Youth Team Competitions". - For the team evaluation, only the team declared at the first team captains meeting as "A" will be considered.

-608.8 Equipment
+608.7 Equipment

-- All equipment used by Youth is governed by the FIS Specifications for Competition Equipment. - Youth are required to wear a crash helmet that conforms to the FIS specifications for competition equipment.
+- All equipment used by Youth is governed by the FIS Specifications for Competition Equipment. - Youth are required to wear a crash helmet that conforms to the FIS Specifications for Competition Equipment.